Environmental Protection UK: Neighbourhood noise

 NSCA first co-ordinated a 'Noise Awareness Day' in 1997 - engaging around 50 local authorities in raising awareness of neighbourhood noise problems.
 During the following years the initiative gained increasing support - at its height attracting funding from all the UK government administrations, engaging at least 200 local authority participants and gaining national press coverage.
 To support the day and annual noise survey was undertaken, to gauge levels of noise complaint and views on effective solutions.
 During this time it expanded to Noise Action Week - which is still going strong, running in the third week of May.
 It receives increasing support from housing providers, alongside local authority noise teams, mediation services and schools.

 Environmental noise

 Transport is a major source of environmental noise - and, like air pollution, has a huge impact on the health of those exposed - second only to air pollution according to the World Health Organisation.
 EPUK worked closely with European partners lobbying for the reduction of vehicle noise - in particular on ensuring tyre noise was included on the environmental tyre labels to be in introduced in November 2012 - running a Campaign for Better Tyres in the UK 2010 - 2012.
 EPUK was also influential in the development of the Noise Policy Statement England - Noise Policy Statement England (NPSE) published in 2010.

-The organisation also worked with industry and government in trying to achieve an up-to-date methodology for the prediction of wind turbine noise.
+The organisation also worked with industry and government in trying to achieve an for the prediction of wind turbine noise.